sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 ### Keeping your files locally:

 The `expansions` folder can be used to keep all your files for custom cards.
-Reffrain from adding your cards directly to the cdbs files already there; add them them to their own cdbs will make they are easier to manage.
+Reffrain from adding your cards directly to the cdbs files already there; adding them to their own cdbs will make them easier to manage.

 - pictures: should be kept in `expansions/pics`.
 Artworks for field spells can be kept in `expansions/pics/field`.
 - databases: should be kept in `expansions`.